anhtu12st/Data_StackOverflow_Analysis/README.md

 - Data folder to contain data schema and description from stackoverflow.

 ### Questions
-- Developer profile
+- Question 1: Developer profile
-- Technology in 2022
+- Question 2: Work after covid
-- The relevant between 'DevType' and 'MainBrach'
+- Question 3: The relevant between 'DevType' and 'MainBrach'
-- Work after covid
+- Question 4: Technology in 2022

 ### Business Understanding
 This repo is going to explore the developer world in: